Updated 16/06/2025

 Euonymus japonicus

 Euonymus do very well in coastal settings.
-Their small and glossy leaves leathery enough for exposed positions.
+Their small, glossy, leathery leaves help the plant retain water in exposed conditions.

 The cultivar ‘Green Rocket’ is an upright grower which would do well in smaller gardens.